Distance and Independent Studies Center

 Software engineering focuses on:

-* the implementation of these specifications,
+- the implementation of these specifications,

 - the activities required in order to assure that the specifications have been met,

 - the development of such systems over space (distributed development, subcontracting) and time evolution, maintenance.

 The increasing complexity of software, the rising demand for secure and high quality software in embedded systems, and the constant change and development of new software engineering methods, techniques, and tools make it necessary that engineers in the embedded systems domain (e.g. automotive, medical and military) receive additional education in software engineering.

-The university is home to about 13,300 students.
-Its focus on technical and science education is supported by a strong cluster of affiliated research institutes in an adjacent science park.
-The university reflects a special profile and orientation towards applied research, which is emphasized by a number of highly prestigious centers of excellence and well established cooperation with international and German industries.
+The university is home to about 14,500 students.
+A strong cluster of affiliated research institutes in an adjacent science park supports its focus on technical and science education.
+The university reflects a special profile and orientation towards applied research, which is emphasized by a number of highly prestigious centres of excellence and well-established cooperation with international and German industries.
 Its highly qualified and motivated faculty attracts talented students from all over the world, which creates an international and multi-cultural teaching and research environment.
 The university has an inviting modern campus located in the Palatine Forest (UNESCO Biosphere Reserve).